 A Career Where You Can Help Others

 Southwestern College paralegal graduates work in a variety of legal settings in the greater San Diego area as well as in our local Chula Vista and South Bay service areas.
 Students learn the concepts of procedural and substantive law, in both federal and state courts.
-Several of our paralegals work in courthouses throughout the county.
-Graduates take the written and oral communication skills they learn at Southwestern into a legal setting and may prepare legal documents, including but not limited to court pleadings and contracts.
+Our graduates also work in courthouses throughout the county.